lmatteis/torrent-net/README.md

 Site users then start downloading the site torrent, but, rather than downloading pieces of the torrent in "rarest first" order, they download pieces based on the *search query* they performed.

-**In other words, given a search query such as "indiana jones", TorrentPeek knows to download pieces of the torrent where data for "indiana jones" is likely to be stored at.**
+**In other words, given a search query such as "indiana jones", TorrentNet knows to download pieces of the torrent where data for "indiana jones" is likely to be stored at.**

 Hence, results are given to users in a timely manner, without having to wait until the entire database is downloaded.